Recombinant Proteins

 Tubulin Folding Cofactor B Human Recombinant

-TBCB Human Recombinant produced in E. coli is a single polypeptide chain containing 268 amino acids (1-244) and having a molecular mass of 29.9 kDa.
+Recombinant TBCB Human, produced in E. coli, is a single polypeptide chain comprising 268 amino acids (1-244) with a molecular weight of 29.9 kDa.
+It includes a 24 amino acid His-tag fused at the N-terminus and is purified using proprietary chromatographic techniques.

 Shipped with Ice Packs